Scholarships and Bursaries

 The Diploma Scholarship – Art & Design

 The Art department looks for young artists who demonstrate a passion for the subject through developing their own work, regularly visiting galleries and museums and through having a range of artistic skills, combined with a high level of creativity.
 Diploma Scholars will be expected to champion our subject to other years groups by creating and leading weekly clubs with the full support of the department, for a minimum two terms each academic year through the Sixth Form.

 The assessment includes drawing tests and an interview with the Head of Art.
 The interview will focus on a portfolio of key pieces, the applicant’s future aspirations and what they hope to offer as a Diploma Scholar.

 The Diploma Scholarship – the Dramatic Arts

 Students should have been actively involved in productions throughout their time in education and be able to communicate a passion for the dramatic arts that extends beyond the classroom.
 There is no minimum requirement in terms of professional body or amateur group membership, but applicants should be able to demonstrate breadth of experience, whilst giving supporting examples of outstanding practice in their chosen field.
 The field of study may include acting, dance, stage management, costume design, light and sound technician, production management, film or media studies.
-Diploma Scholars will be expected to champion our subject, taking on ensemble leadership roles during productions across all three terms.
-They will also work alongside members of our department to share their passions with younger students by delivering clubs, for a minimum two terms each academic year through the Sixth Form.
+Drama Scholars will be expected to champion our subject, taking on ensemble leadership roles during productions across all three terms.
+They will also work alongside members of our department to share their passions with younger students by delivering clubs, for a minimum two terms each academic year.